Glasgow Corporation Water Works: Sludge fleet

 Once sewage had been processed, much of the sludge was taken by ship to be dumped at sea.
 Glasgow Corporation owned six ships at various times, and borrowed a seventh briefly.
 Dalmuir was ordered for the opening of Dalmuir Works, and Shieldhall was ordered for the opening of Shieldhall Works.
 Dalmuir was replaced by Dalmarnock, and the two ships shared the sludge workings.
 Shieldhall was loaned to Manchester Corporation between 1941 and 1947, as their vessel which carried sludge from Davyhulme Sewage Works had been destroyed by a mine.
 Dalmarnock was able to maintain the service from Glasgow, as the sludge was dumped near Loch Long, rather than near the Isle of Bute, due to the presence of a defence boom across the Firth of Clyde near Dunoon.
 Dumping of sludge at sea was discontinued in 1998, following the implementation of the EU Urban Waste Water Treatment Directive.

 Most of the ships also carried passengers on the sludge runs, a tradition the probably began during the First World War, as a way to help convalescing soldiers, although there are suggestions that some poor and elderly passengers may have been carried before that war.
 Subsequently, the ships carried organised groups of passengers during the summer months.
 After it had spent a few years working out of Southampton for the Southern Water Authority, the second Shieldhall was bought by the Solent Steam Packet Co in 1988 for preservation, and offers trips from Southampton.

+In literature and popular culture

+The 1902 annual inspection of the infrastructure of the Loch Katrine Water Supply Scheme led by Lord Provost Samuel Chisholm was satirised by Neil Munro in the Erchie MacPherson story "Erchie at the Water Trip", published in the Glasgow Evening News on 7th July 1902.